NeyMuaaz11/weather_app/README.md

 ## Weather App using API

-Basic Weather application to retrieve live weather conditions from specified city using an API.
+Basic Weather application with a GUI to retrieve live weather conditions from specified city using an API.